-The Department's wetlands and waterways regulatory program provides the state government with an opportunity to promote environmentally sensitive development.
+The Department's wetlands and waterways regulatory program provides the state with an opportunity to promote environmentally sensitive development.
 Through its permit application review process, MDE attempts to prevent wetland loss by requiring an applicant to evaluate project designs that will avoid wetland impacts.
 Based on this evaluation of alternatives, if MDE finds that impacts are unavoidable, the applicant is required to utilize the project design that will minimize the wetland impacts, and provide appropriate mitigation for those impacts.

-Mitigation, required for all unavoidable impacts that are authorized by MDE, means that the applicant must replace lost wetland acreage, function and value.
-This is usually accomplished by requiring the creation of new wetlands, restoration of matured wetlands, enhancement of degraded wetlands, or some acceptable combination.
+Mitigation, required for all unavoidable impacts that are authorized by MDE, means that the applicant must replace lost wetland acreage, function, and value.
+This is usually accomplished by requiring the creation of new wetlands, restoration of relic wetlands, enhancement of degraded wetlands, or some acceptable combination, and with mitigation ratios that ensure gains over loss.
 The Department may also accept monetary compensation if it is determined that mitigation for nontidal wetland losses is not a feasible alternative.
-The payment is deposited into the state's Comp Fund and used by the state to construct nontidal wetlands throughout Maryland.
+The payment is deposited into the Comp Fund and used by the state to construct nontidal wetlands throughout Maryland.